biotite-dev/biotite/doc/tutorial/sequence.rst

    sub_annot = annotation[loc.first : loc.last +1]
    # Print the remaining features and their locations
    for feature in sub_annot:
-       # Convert the feature locations in better readable format
        locs = [str(loc) for loc in feature.locs]
        print("{:12}   {:}".format(feature.key, locs))